jupyter/nbclassic/docs/source/nbclassic.rst

 intends to address that need.

-You can read more about the migration impacts and coexistence of NbClassic and Notebook package on the `NbClassic and Notebook mibration plan <https://jupyter-notebook.readthedocs.io/en/latest/migrate_to_notebook7.html>`_ page.
+You can read more about the migration impacts and coexistence of NbClassic and Notebook package on the `NbClassic and Notebook migration plan <https://jupyter-notebook.readthedocs.io/en/latest/migrate_to_notebook7.html>`_ page.

 .. _Jupyter Enhancement Proposal #79: https://jupyter.org/enhancement-proposals/79-notebook-v7/notebook-v7.html